Senior couple walking in the park for energy and health.

 Eating these foods enables you to maintain energy that will support your daily performance.

-Spinach and kale, which are nutrient-dense and contain vitamins and protein, are ideal leafy green choices because of their energy-boosting properties.
+Spinach and kale, which are nutrient-dense and rich in vitamins and protein, are ideal leafy green choices due to their energy-boosting properties.

-With their antioxidant content, berries, seeds, and nuts decrease inflammation in the body while assisting cellular energy generation.
+Berries, seeds, and nuts, rich in antioxidants, help decrease inflammation in the body while supporting cellular energy production.

-WebMD provides this exceptional guide on nutritious eating for elders as you discover the advantages of natural foods and their capacity to promote wellness.
+WebMD offers this comprehensive guide on nutritious eating for seniors, helping you discover the benefits of natural foods and their ability to promote wellness.

 Importance of Protein for Muscle Maintenance